jamesmh/PersonalBlog/source/_posts/2018-In-Review-And-Beyond.md

 I also overhauled my professional resume using some research I had done on that topic.
 This lead to getting a job offer to work remotely with a start-up doing some work in the medical industry.

-This would have been more strain on my family in terms of hours worked and all that comes with start-ups though...
+Sounds great - but it would have been more strain on my family in terms of hours worked and all that comes with start-ups though...

-Long story short, the offer was "matched" by the company I was already working for (a great place to work) - including the ability to work remotely!
-They understood my need to work remotely (for a few reasons) and were willing to "accommodate".
+Long story short, the offer was pretty much matched by the company I was already working for (a great place to work).
+I decided this was a better deal since I enjoyed working for this company.
+We had some candid chats and they understood that my decision to look for work elsewhere was based on a need to work remotely - and they were willing to accommodate.

 So, immediately my family and I moved back to our "home" and it's been awesome!